block-m3/aepp-sdk-net/README.md

 **TODO**

-- State Channels are wip, not usable yet. websocket code is not started yet.
+- State Channels are wip, not usable yet. websocket code is not started yet, will wait till LIMA becomes stable.
-- Serialization/Deserialization code for Contracts inputs and outputs are wacky.
-Requires better code,understanding of the contract input/output formats and testing.
 - Better error handling.
-- nugets will be released, when this library jump out of beta.